LSRCT/lsrct.github.io/index.md

 - Used ML to analyze EEG data.

 #### 🔥 Student Research Assistant - Fraunhofer IPM
-- Built measurement devices for harsh environments.
+- Built sensor systems for harsh environments.

 Feel free to message me for a more detailed CV.